PyFilesystem/pyfilesystem/docs/introduction.rst

 Bugs
 ####

-If you find a bug in PyFilesytem, please file an issue: http://code.google.com/p/pyfilesystem/issues/list
+If you find a bug in PyFilesystem, please file an issue: http://code.google.com/p/pyfilesystem/issues/list

 Discussion Group
 ################